 Before you can create a connection to an on-premises system, you must first download, install, and set up an on-premises data gateway.
 This gateway provides a secure communication channel without having to set up the necessary network infrastructure.

 Integration account connectors

-Before you can use integration account connectors, you must link your logic app to an integration account.
+Before you use any integration account operations in a Consumption logic app, you have to link your logic app to your integration account.

 In an integration service environment (ISE), these managed connectors also have ISE versions, which have different capabilities than their multi-tenant versions:

 Logic apps that run in an ISE and their connectors, regardless where those connectors run, follow a fixed pricing plan versus the consumption-based pricing plan.
 For more information, see Logic Apps pricing model and Logic Apps pricing details.

 - Access to Azure virtual network resources from Azure Logic Apps